Jan Carel Josephus van Speyk – 1802–1831

 Moore & Co, Wear Pottery, Sunderland

-The bowl below has an impressed mark to the base, and a printed mark, MOORE & Co SOUTHWICK' under the bridge transfer.
+The plate above has an early Moore & Co impressed mark, used in the 1830s.
+The bowl below has a later Moore & Co impressed mark to the base, and a printed mark, MOORE & Co SOUTHWICK' under the bridge transfer.
 This bowl was likely made c!840, so sometime after the event.
-The transfer, which is incredibly rare, has no title, and is couple with English verses, so perhaps by this time, was being used generically as a handsome naval officer.
+The transfer, which is incredibly rare, has no title, and is coupled with English verses, so perhaps by this time, was being used generically as a handsome naval officer.

 William Smith & Co, Stafford Pottery, Stockton